rverst/stargazer/README.md

 Like an [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 list, but personal.
 Automated with GitHub-Actions.

 See [rverst/stars](https://github.com/rverst/stars) for an example.
+You can use that repositorie as a template, the README.md will get overwritte with your own list if you run the stargazer-action (runs daily at 02:42).

 ## Usage